PayHelper/payments-hub/docs/api/source/includes/api/_auth.md

 '
 ```

-Payments Hub allow you to authenticate using [Json Web Tokens](https://jwt.io) (JWT).
+Payments Hub allows you to authenticate using [Json Web Tokens](https://jwt.io) (JWT).
-This guide will take you through the steps of authenticating using JWT (obtaining token etc.).
+This guide will take you through the steps of authentication using JWT (obtaining token etc.).

 <aside class="notice">There is default admin account created for now with username "admin" and password "admin" which can be used to authenticate.</aside>